 exposures in the non-trading and trading book (template LE2);

 detail of the exposures to individual clients within groups of connected clients (template LE3);

+aggregate exposure to shadow banking entities (LE4).

 The instructions include legal references as well as detailed information regarding the data that shall be reported in each template.